Anglesey Internships

 9. Training and supervision will be provided by the project staff for the duration of the interns stay.

-The field season will run from April to November 2024 and for Research Interns it has been split into periods of 5 and a half weeks.
+The field season runs from April to November and for Research Interns it has been split into periods of 5 and a half weeks.
 The interns will be based on the Bodorgan Estate, Anglesey.
 Accommodation will be provided rent free in a house shared with the other interns and the Intern Coordinator.
 The interns are responsible for their own travel and living costs including utility bills (£40 per week).

 Important skills/qualifications